UniversitaDellaCalabria/Portale-PoC/README.md

 Post Pre Save Hooks
 -------------------
 By default Pages and Publications call pre and post save hooks.
-Django signals are registered in `cms_search.signals`.
+Django signals are registered in `cms.contexts.signals`.
 In `settings.py` we can register as many as desidered hooks to one or more models, Django signals will load them on each pre/post save/delete event.